Mvaishu10/Mvaishu10/README.md

 - 👋 Hi, I’m @Mvaishu10
 - 👀 I’m interested in coding
 - 🌱 I’m currently pursuing IT Enginnering
-- 💞️ I’m looking to collaborate on
+- 💞️ I’m looking to collaborate on web Devlopment Projects
 - 📫 How to reach me @mvaishu_10

 <!---